Pyramiden Heliport: History

 Arktikugol commenced flights on Svalbard in 1961, at first operating a shuttle service between their two remaining mining towns, Barentsburg and Pyramiden.
 Barentsburg received a larger facility and was the base of operations.
 Flights were initially carried out by Aeroflot using two Mil Mi-4 helicopters with a capacity for eleven passengers.
 The Aviation Act applies to Svalbard and from 1961 to 1974 Arktikugol followed this by applying for and receiving a helicopter operating concession from the Ministry of Transport and Communications.
 After 1974 the Soviet Union stated that the regulations were in violation of the Svalbard Treaty allowing free shipping.

 The Soviet Union agreed in 1971 to allow the construction of Svalbard Airport, Longyear.
 The condition was that the airport be built with capacity to allow Aeroflot to operate flights to Moscow.
 This would again increase the need for the heliport in Pyramiden, as it would be used to fly passengers from Barentsburg to Longyearbyen.
 Svalbard Airport, Longyear opened in 1975.
 In 1977 the Civil Aviation Administration installed seven navigational lights around Billefjorden, aiding navigation through the polar night.
 This was met with some controversy, as one of the lights was placed in Gåsøyane Bird Sanctuary.
 Arktikugol increased its fleet to five Mil Mi-8 helicopters, all with Aeroflot markings.
 Each helicopter has a capacity of 28 passengers and a range of 375 km.

 Following the dissolution of the Soviet Union in 1991, subsidies and resources allocated to Svalbard and Arktikugol were diminished.
 By 1993 there were only two remaining helicopters, and all crew and airport employees were relocated to live in Barentsburg.
 During the early 1990s, there were about 40 to 60 aircraft movements per month at Pyramiden, with higher frequency during the summer.
 Operation were reduced from 1998 when Arktikugol closed Pyramiden.
 However, Arktikugol retains an operational heliport and continues irregular flights to Pyramiden.

 Facilities

 The heliport is located on the southwestern part of Pyramiden.
 Situated at an elevation of 2 m above mean sea level, it is about 200 m from Billefjorden.
 The airport features a gravel runway and apron measuring 90 by 40 m.
-This allows for two helicopters to land during winter and three during winter.
+This allows for two helicopters to land during winter and three during summer.
 There is a small terminal building which also acts as a control tower.
 It is staffed during flight operations by a representative for the airline and provides aerodrome flight information service.
 The terminal building has capacity for both crew and passengers.
 The heliport is lit to allow for night flights.